jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Resource Groups can have resources from many different regions.
   - All the resources in your group should share the same lifecycle.
 You deploy, update, and delete them together.
 If one resource, such as a database server, needs to exist on a different deployment cycle it should be in another resource group.
   - A resource can interact with resources in other resource groups.
 This interaction is common when the two resources are related but don't share the same lifecycle (for example, web apps connecting to a database).
+  - When you delete a resource group, you also delete its child resources.

 ## Identity